airhaohan/airhaohan/README.md

 ### 😁 An ordinary boy and a slow walker.

-### 🎯 Currently learning data structure, discrete mathematics and html.
+### 🎯 Currently learning operating system, computer network and machine learning.

-### 👔 Loving coding and experimenting on daily outfits for my whole life.

 ### 💓 Thanks for loving me !